Why mine when you can reuse? That’s exactly what these 7 recycled gold jewelry brands do!

 But it’s not only the experts in Burlington Arcade that recycle precious metals and gems; these ethical jewellery designers below do, too.

 Washed Ashore is one of our favourite recycled gold jewelry brands!
 This is a business who creates accessories with a touch of the sea.
-Each piece is locally crafted in the heart of Los Angeles.
-Not only do they use recycled gold, but they also employ pearls that are discarded by the mainstream jewellery industry because they’re slightly misshaped – but if you ask me, that gives them more charm.
+Each piece is locally crafted in the heart of Los Angeles, and not only does Washed Ashore use recycled gold, but they also employ pearls that are discarded by the mainstream jewelry industry because they’re slightly misshaped – but if you ask me, that gives them more charm.

 Washed Ashore has also constructed a process that prevents the mass use of seashells by using a technique of cold-moulding, which is more eco-conscious than mass collecting scarce organic materials from the sea.
 We love these tiny, delicate, feminine creations!

 Susannah Lovis is renowned for her immensely unique vintage, antique and bespoke pieces.
-Trained in jewellery design, gemology and diamond grading, Susannah and her team also offer an unparalleled service in jewellery repair at London’s Burlington Arcade to ensure you get the very best out of your jewellery for years to come.
+Trained in jewelry design, gemology and diamond grading, Susannah and her team also offer an unparalleled service in jewelry repair at London’s prestigious Burlington Arcade to ensure you get the very best out of your jewelry for years to come.
 From rare, handcrafted gold elephant cufflinks to an Art Deco platinum and diamond tiara, Lovis’s eclectic mix offers a wonderful insight into England’s changing trends and styles over the years.

 Image credit: www.silverspoonlondon.co.uk

 Social responsibility is at the heart of the jewels made by the California-based metalsmith Andrea Bonelli.
-She hand-creates delicate metal-and-gem pieces using ethically mined gemstones set in recycled silver and gold.
+She hand-creates delicate metal-and-gem pieces using ethically mined gemstones that are perfectly set in recycled silver and gold.
 The resulting consciously crafted pieces are sophisticated in their simplicity, and are fit for every occasion.
 But what we love most about this brand is that every piece is fully unique – isn’t that what you really want from your jewelry?

 The tiny flecks, scratches and irregularities that come along with the use of recycled gold don’t phase this American designer – in fact, she thinks they add to the uniqueness of a piece.
-And we agree: her delicate earrings, rings and necklaces are nothing short of exquisite, and each piece is handmade in her studio from upcycled metals, meaning this brand is not only ethical, but it’s sustainable, too.
+And we agree!
+Her delicate earrings, rings and necklaces are nothing short of exquisite, and each piece is handmade in her studio from upcycled metals, meaning this brand is not only ethical, but it’s sustainable, too.